WHAT DRIVES US Solar is a guaranteed energy source for future generations

 Nicola studied renewable energy policy, and was fortunate to work with local

-NGOs in support of making renewable energy more affordable and accessible to
+NGOs in support of making renewable energy more affordable and accessible to Montanans.

 M.S in Environmental Studies (University of Montana, 2016)

 Rob's interest in renewable energy and sustainability grew from his passion for outdoor recreation.
 Between a year of service with the Washington Conservation Corps and three years of Wildland Firefighting for the US Forest Service, he has always pursued a socially and environmentally responsible career path.
-Joining the solar industry with OnSite Energy seems like an appropriate next step.
+Joining the solar industry with OnSite Energy seemed like an appropriate next step.
 Rob looks forward to continue providing energy security to the great state of Montana.

 In his free time, you will find Rob mountain biking, backcountry skiing, trail running, and bowling in Tuesday night league at the Bozeman Bowl.

 B.A in Geography with a focus in Urban Planning (University of Montana, 2013)

 Professional Certificate in GIS Sciences and Technologies (University of Montana, 2013)

 by an environmental science class in high school but, ironically, it was his obsession

 with cars that turned this interest into a career path.
 When he learned about